 Below are the Top 6 differences between Cassandra and MySQL:

-In this article, we will look at the key differences between these two databases, which will help you figure out which database to use.
+This article will look at the key differences between these two databases, which will help you determine which database to use.

 Type of database

 Cassandra is a NoSQL database.
-It was developed by the Apache Software Foundation.
+The Apache Software Foundation developed it.
 It was released in 2008.
-NoSQL(Not only SQL) databases were developed in response to the shortcomings faced by relational database management systems and to meet the demands of modern software development.
-NoSQL databases support a wide range of data which includes key-value, document and graph formats.
+NoSQL(Not only SQL) databases were developed in response to the shortcomings of relational database management systems and to meet the demands of modern software development.
+NoSQL databases support a wide range of data, including key-value, document, and graph formats.
 It can store both unstructured and semi-structured data.
-It follows a peer to peer architecture.
+It follows a peer-to-peer architecture.

-MySQL is an open-source Relational Database Management System developed by Oracle which was released in 1995.
-Compared to Cassandra it is quite an old database.
+MySQL is an open-source Relational Database Management System developed by Oracle and released in 1995.
+Compared to Cassandra, it is quite an old database.
 SQL databases support related data stored among different tables.
-MySQL stores structured data(high degree of an organization).
+MySQL stores structured data(high degree of organization).
 Essentially the relational model consists of tables (relations) that can be interlinked by keys common to multiple tables.
 It follows a Master/Slave architecture.

 MySQL provides support for vertical scaling.
 Horizontal scaling is possible with the help of some other approaches like Master/Slave replication and sharding.